Limited company allowable expenses: are they tax-deductible?

 Lots of types of insurance are considered tax-deductible expenses including:

-And finally, the pièce de résistance, as a limited company you can usually claim any pension contributions you’ve made for your employee back as an allowable limited company expense .
+And finally, the pièce de résistance: as a limited company you can usually claim pension contributions (up to £60,000 annually per person for 2025/26, subject to earnings and tapered allowance rules) you’ve made for your employee back as an allowable limited company expense.

 Most advertising and marketing costs are allowable expenses for a limited company, which is fabulous news considering just how much a good marketing budget can come to.